 The pub was crowded because it’s always crowded – a dark, careworn, beer-drenched Bogotá public house that was thronged with people grinding and twirling, bumping and salsa-ing.
 That’s right.
 Dancing.
 And you thought that never happened in pubs.

 The place was impenetrable until a large Colombian man pushed his way through the dance floor, felling couples in every direction with his height and bulky build.
 Captain America amid a sea of slender mountain folk.
 The kind of man you remember.

 “I know that guy!”
 I squealed excitedly.

-“What the fat one?” my friend replied, with typical Colombian forthrightness.
+“What, the fat one?” my friend replied, with typical Colombian frankness.

 “Yes!”
 I grinned.
 “He goes to my dance class.”

 (I may have lived here for more than two years but I’m still excited when I spot a familiar face among the millions of rumberos who head out on a Saturday night)

 As the man mountain progressed through the sea, he passed close to our little table.
 Close enough for me, with a wide grin and cheery tones, to say hello.
 He looked startled.
 Then he scuttled away, like an oversized crab.

 “Ha!” my friend snorted, reaching for his beer.
 “I knew you didn’t know that fat guy.
 Why would that guy go to a dance class?”

 Why indeed?
 Well, actually, I dance, so I know the answer to that.
 I was more preoccupied with why you would blank a woman you’d danced beside for the past 18 months–particularly a woman who is memorably the only blonde in your class.